hckiang/ksh93_autocmpt/README.md

 ## Security Warning

-This program contains sorcery that may not be safe if your yet-to-be-completed input contains `$()` or vbackticks.
+This program contains sorcery that may not be safe if your yet-to-be-completed input contains `$()` or backticks.
 It's still probably much safer than zsh's default behaviour, which allows all command substitution, but looser than bash's.

-If your input buffer contains weird commands in `$()` or backticks that
-1) does not use anything in $PATH, 2) when evaluated in a restricted sub-shell (which also implies no redirection allowed) manage to find a way to change the state of the parent shell or the OS's state, then a <TAB> key will cause "side effect".
+If your input buffer contains weird commands in `$()` or backticks that 1) does not use anything in $PATH, 2) when evaluated in a restricted sub-shell (which also implies no redirection allowed) manage to find a way to change the state of the parent shell or that of the OS's, then a <TAB> key will cause "side effect".
 Furthermore if this weird command is also non-idempotent then the behaviour is undefined.